wix/stylable/packages/stylable/site/docs/references/mixin-syntax.md

 ## Defining mixins in CSS

-every CSS class defined in a **stylable** CSS file can be used as a mixin.
+Every CSS class defined in a **stylable** CSS file can be used as a mixin.

 ``` css